njclose06/Week4Project/README.md

   4. Appropriately labels the data set with descriptive variable names.
   5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The Codebook.md file explains about the data used and shows an annotated R script which does all 5 steps above.
+The Codebook.md file explains about the data used.

 The run_analysis.R script is the script that will do each of the steps.